topranks/timewarpgw/README.md

 Could we abandon using a shared MAC address on every switch?
 If each had a unique MAC on the Vlan100 interface they should be able to ARP for hosts on the vlan right?

 The major issue with this is that when a server ARPs for its gateway the broadcast will hit all switches as expected.
 And they will all reply as they have the same IP configured.
-If we have a shared MAC the multiple/duplicate ARP responses don't matter, they all respond with the same MAC for the GW IP so it doesn't matter which response is received first.
-But if they all respond with different MACs then the host will randomly insert one or other in its ARP table.
-And then we may not have the first-hop switch routing traffic again, defeating the purpose.
+If we have a _shared_ MAC the multiple/duplicate ARP responses don't matter, they all carry the same answer.
+But if they all respond with _different_ MACs then the host will randomly insert one or other in its ARP table.
+So a server can end up using a gateway other than the switch it's connected to.

-It might be possible to do this if we could put access-lists on the trunk ports between switches (but not access ports facing servers), _blocking ARP responses for the shared GW IP_.
+I thought it might be possible to do this if we could put access-lists on the trunk ports between switches (but not access ports facing servers), to _block the ARP responses for the shared GW IP_.
+In other words ensure when a server sends an ARP request for the GW the only response that will reach it is from the switch it's directly connected to.
+Responses would be generated by the other switches, but blocked on the inter-switch links.

 Unfortuantely IOSvL2 doesn't seem to provide the ability to filter on this specifically so I couldn't try it.

 This approach would also cause issues with VM mobility or wireless clients etc., as a host that moved its connection point to the network from one switch to another would have the wrong MAC still in its ARP cache for its gateway.
 Traffic would still probably flow, but things would be sub-optimal until the client ARP entry expired and it retried the process, replacing the old switches MAC with the new one in its ARP table.